Declutter Like a Minimalist

 What is minimalism?
 Minimalism is a lifestyle of owning fewer material possessions.
 You may be thinking to yourself – why would anyone want to give up their possessions?
 Essentially, the thinking around minimalism is that the fewer items you own, the freer you will feel.
 You will be free from clutter, from overwhelm, from indulgent purchases, etc. The idea is not to deny yourself important possessions, but rather to lessen what you possess to allow yourself to enjoy the items you do own.
 Just like the Konmari method, you should keep the items that spark joy, and get rid of the ones that do not.

+Minimalism and decluttering go hand in hand.
 You may not be ready to go full-blown minimalist yet, but there are a lot of little steps you can take to rid yourself of unnecessary clutter and add some freedom back into your life.
-We’ve compiled 20 items you can begin to declutter in order to live more like a minimalist.
+We’ve compiled 20 minimalist things to get rid of in order to live more like a minimalist.
 These are things most people have in their home, and they are generally easy items to cut down on and declutter for a cleaner home.